geopozo/plotly.js/refactor/README.md

 ### Build

 Current build systems lead to complexity.
-The execute procedural processes based on config files, often try to much more than they're good at.
-Are in general, unflexible.
+They execute procedural processes based on config files, and often try to do much more than they're good at.
+They are in general, unflexible, and handle too many use cases.
 The new build system will allow good analysis, better maintenance, and follow-able build steps.
 The goal is create something suited for large systems maintained by experts, not to create the most work-out-of-the-box build system.

 ## Installing

-## Dependencies + Contributing (adding dependencies)
+## Dependencies

 You may need the follow globals: `zsh`, `node`...